Baltimore bridge collapses after powerless cargo ship rams into support column; 6 presumed dead

 The six people still unaccounted for were part of a construction crew filling potholes on the bridge, said Paul Wiedefeld, the state’s transportation secretary.

-Jeffrey Pritzker, executive vice president of Brawner Builders, said the crew was working in the middle of the bridge when it came apart.
-No bodies have been recovered.
+Jeffrey Pritzker, executive vice president of Brawner Builders, said the crew was working in the middle of the bridge when it came down.
+No bodies have been recovered, and rescuers continued the search into the late afternoon.

 “This was so completely unforeseen,” Pritzker said.
 “We don’t know what else to say.
-We take such great pride in safety, and we have cones and signs and lights and barriers and flaggers.
-But we never foresaw that the bridge would collapse.”
+We take such great pride in safety, and we have cones and signs and lights and barriers and flaggers.”

-Multiple vehicles also went into the water, although authorities did not believe anyone was inside.
+Jesus Campos, who has worked on the bridge for Brawner Builders and knows members of the crew, said he was told they were on a break and some were sitting in their trucks when the bridge went down.

+“I know that a month ago, I was there, and I know what it feels like when the trailers pass,” Campos said.
+“Imagine knowing that is falling.
+It is so hard.
+One would not know what to do.”

-“It looked like something out of an action movie,” said Baltimore Mayor Brandon Scott, calling it “an unthinkable tragedy.”
+“It looked like something out of an action movie,” Baltimore Mayor Brandon Scott said, calling it “an unthinkable tragedy.”

-A police dispatcher put out a call just before the collapse saying a ship had lost its steering and asked officers to stop all traffic, according to Maryland Transportation Authority first responder radio traffic obtained from the Broadcastify.com archive.
+A police dispatcher put out a call just before the collapse saying a ship had lost its steering and asked officers to stop all traffic on the bridge, according to Maryland Transportation Authority first responder radio traffic obtained from the Broadcastify.com archive.

 One officer who stopped traffic radioed that he was going to drive onto the bridge to alert the construction crew.
 But seconds later, a frantic officer said: “The whole bridge just fell down.
 Start, start whoever, everybody … the whole bridge just collapsed.”